apify/apify-docs/docs/storage.md

 ## Dataset

 [Dataset]({{@link storage/dataset.md}}) storage allows you to store sequential data objects such as results from web scraping, crawling or data processing jobs.
+You can export your datasets in JSON, CSV, XML, RSS, Excel or HTML formats.

 ![Dataset illustration]({{@asset storage/images/datasets-overview.png}})